 Dialogs are also used for editing metadata, and by various administrative tools.

 Component A software component is a system element offering a predefined service or event, and able to communicate with other components.

-Within AEM a component is often used to render the content of a resource.
-When the resource is a page, the component rendering it is called a Top-Level Component or a Pagecomponent.
-However, a component does not have to render content, nor be linked to a specific resource; for example, a navigation component will display information about multiple resources.
+Within AEM, a component is often used to render the content of a resource.
+When the resource is a page, the component rendering it is called a Top-Level Component or a Page component.
+However, a component does not have to render content, nor be linked to a specific resource.
+For example, a navigation component displays information about multiple resources.

 A template is a hierarchy of nodes that has the same structure as the page to be created, but without any actual content.

 It defines the page component used to render the page and the default content (primary top-level content).
 The content defines how it is rendered as AEM is content-centric.